meetleelou/fullstack-intern-test/README.md

 Once the names are generated the user should be able to edit the email field and save it.
 You should also be able to enter a unique phone number for each user generated.
 It is not required to be enter, but it entered must be unique against all users displayed.

+Once complete please make a pull request from your fork back to this repo.

 ## Notes